Data Centers in Kitchener

 Natural Disaster Risk

-Kitchener has a very low natural disaster risk profile, with an overall INFORM risk score of 2.7 out of 10, as of September 2025.
-The region's stable environment makes it an excellent choice for critical infrastructure and disaster recovery sites.
+The region has a Low overall disaster risk profile, with an INFORM score of 2.7 out of 10, as of September 2025.
+This low-risk environment is a significant advantage for critical infrastructure, minimizing threats to operational continuity.